grafana/loki/docs/overview/README.md

 It first tries to query all ingesters for in-memory data before falling back to loading data from the backend store.

+### Query frontend

+The **query-frotend** service is an optional component in front of a pool of queriers.
+It's responsible for fairly scheduling requests between them, paralleling them when possible, and caching.

 ## Chunk Store

 The **chunk store** is Loki's long-term data store, designed to support